 Seed starting is a fun way to grow the plants you really want to grow that you can’t always find at the greenhouse, but it’s frustrating having to use so much flimsy plastic.
-Sure, you can use recycled plastic containers to cut down on waste, but did you know there’s a way to make recycled pots out of newsprint?
+Sure, you can use recycled plastic containers to cut down on waste, but did you know there’s a way to make no-waste recycled pots out of newsprint?

-So stop using those egg cartons for seed starting (trust me, it’s highly overrated!!) and I’ll show you how easy it is to make paper seed starting pots.
+Bonus, you can just pop them in the ground when it’s time to plant and you don’t have to disturb the roots!
+So stop using those egg cartons for seed starting (trust me, it’s highly overrated!), and I’ll show you how easy it is to make biodegradable seed starting pots.

 This post contains affiliate links, which means that if you purchase something from one of my links, I earn a small commission at no extra cost to you.
 You can read more about it in my privacy policy.
 Thanks for supporting Shifting Roots!